 The Group manages its capital structure and makes adjustments to it in the light of changes in economic conditions or expansion of the Group.
 The Group may adjust the capital structure by issuing new shares, returning capital to its shareholders or adjusting the amount of dividends to be paid to its shareholders or sell assets to reduce debts.
-There was no change in the Group's approach to capital management during the financial year.
+No changes were made in the objective, policy and process during the financial year under review as compared to the previous financial year.
 The Group has no external capital requirement imposed by its lenders.